dnaeon/gardener-extension-example/README.md

 In the [./examples/dev-setup](./examples/dev-setup) directory you can find [kustomize](https://kustomize.io/]) resources, which can be used to create the `ControllerDeployment` and `ControllerRegistration` resources.

 For more information about `ControllerDeployment` and `ControllerRegistration` resources, please make sure to check the [Registering Extension Controllers](https://gardener.cloud/docs/gardener/extensions/registration/) documentation.

-The `deploy` target takes care of deploying your extension locally.
+The `deploy` target takes care of deploying your extension in a local Gardener environment.
 It does the following.

 1. Builds a Docker image of the extension
 2. Loads the image into the `kind` cluster nodes